 About Me

-Hi, I’m Andrea—a Licensed Clinical Social Worker and ADHD life coach offering both therapy and coaching for people navigating the quiet chaos of being high-functioning but deeply overwhelmed.
+Hi, I’m Andrea—a Licensed Clinical Social Worker and coach offering both therapy and coaching for people navigating the quiet chaos of being high-functioning but deeply overwhelmed.

 For over twenty years, I’ve supported clients through complex emotional landscapes—whether that’s the inner friction of anxiety and self-doubt, the executive function challenges of ADHD, or the interpersonal strain of high-conflict relationships and communication breakdowns.
 My work is direct, thoughtful, and deeply collaborative.
 Clients often tell me they finally feel like they’ve found someone who gets the nuance—someone who can hold depth, challenge them respectfully, and offer clear, actionable strategies that actually stick.